-Resource is scheduled for Addition Α Resource is scheduled for Deletion D Μ Resource has local Modifications Resource has Conflicts (changes have not been completely merged C between the repository and working copy version) Resource is eXternal to this working copy (may come from another Χ repository).
-See the section called "Externals Definitions" Resource is not under version control ?
-Resource is missing or incomplete (removed by another tool than !
-Subversion)
+''' A Resource is scheduled for Addition

+D Resource is scheduled for Deletion

+M Resource has local Modifications

+C Resource has Conflicts (changes have not been completely merged between the repository and working copy version)

+X Resource is eXternal to this working copy (may come from another '''

+repository).
+See the section called "Externals Definitions"?
+Resource is not under version control !
+Resource is missing or incomplete (removed by another tool than Subversion)

-For a more detailed discussion of svn status, see the section called "svn status".
+For a more detailed discussion of svn status, see the section called "See an overview of your changes".